 The phases of mentoring

-For mentors and mentees, the application period to the programme takes place in September–October.
+Those wishing to become mentors can enroll all year round.
+For mentees, the application period to the programme takes place in September–October.
 The pairs are matched up in October–December and participants will be informed about their partner and joint seminar dates in November–December.

 The programme launches in January when an introductory seminar and a pair’s first meeting is organized for both the mentors and the mentees.
 The pairs will receive a mentoring guide for support.